 The goal of the asset allocation structure is to provide a favorable rate of return coupled with a prudent level of risk.
-The System conducted a full Asset Allocation Review earlier this year to achieve long term return objectives while reducing risk.
-As a result, the System will implement strategies to increase diversification in the fixed income, equity, and real estate programs over the course of the year.
+The System implemented a new Asset Allocation during the year to achieve long term return objectives while reducing risk.
+As a result, the System implemented strategies to increase diversification in the fixed income, defensive equity, and real estate programs.
 The following table outlines the EOS's new investment policy targets: